atuldahiya3/frontdesk-AI-Receptionist/README.md

 # Question Re-escalation:

 -> Verify KB contains resolved question:sqlite3 db.sqlite "SELECT * FROM knowledge WHERE question = 'What is the price of a perm?';"

-# Contributing
--> Contributions are welcome!
-Please submit pull requests or open issues for bugs and feature requests.
--> License
--> This project is for educational purposes and not licensed for production use.